Possibly the biggest stencil project in the UK ever:

 Or check out these links

-You can read the entire Virgin Trains Press release here
+You can read ( or watch the video of) the entire Virgin Trains Behind the Scenes peice here